XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 > File get_invoice_attachment_by_id(xero_tenant_id, invoice_id, attachment_id, content_type)

-Allows you to retrieve a specified Attachment on invoices or purchase bills by it's ID
+Retrieves a specific attachment from a specific invoices or purchase bills by using a unique attachment Id

 ### Example